janik6n/enex2md/README.md

 Enex2md is a command-line utility to convert Evernote export files (`*.enex`) to [GitHub Flavored Markdown](https://github.github.com/gfm/). *Python 3.6+ only!*

+**NOTE: THIS PROJECT IS PRACTICALLY IN ARCHIVE MODE, AND WILL NOT BE UPDATED.**

 ## Features

 In addition to the note content itself, the note metadata is included in the resulting Markdown.
 The enex-bundle may contain one or more notes.